bcrowell/cm_invariants/README.md

 Global arrays containing the left Hudge duals of the various forms of the Weyl tensor, i.e., *C_ijkl, *C_ij^kl, *C^ijkl.

+## cm_c_bivector

+Global matrix containing the representation C_A^B of the Weyl tensor in terms of bivector indices A and B.

 ## cm_calculate_all_invariants()